You Can't Take It with You (film): Adaptations

-You Can't Take it with You was adapted as a radio play on the October 2, 1939, broadcast of Lux Radio Theater with Edward Arnold, Robert Cummings and Fay Wray.
+You Can't Take it with You was adapted as a one-hour radio play on the October 2, 1939, broadcast of Lux Radio Theatre with Edward Arnold, Robert Cummings and Fay Wray.

 In popular culture

 A line from this film, "Confidentially, she stinks!", said by Kolenkov the ballet master about one of his students, was used in a few Looney Tunes cartoons from the 1940s.

 Digital restoration

-In 2013, Sony Colorworks and Prasad Corporation digitally restored the film, removing dirt, tears, scratches and other artifacts to emulate the film's original look.
+In 2013, Sony Colorworks and Prasad Corporation digitally restored the film from a 35mm original camera negatives, removing dirt, tears, scratches and other artifacts to emulate the film's original look.